rogerpadilla/nukak/README.md

 yarn add @uql/express
 ```

-2. Initialize the `express` middleware in your server code to generate CRUD REST APIs for your entities
+2. Initialize the `express` middleware in your server code to generate REST APIs for your entities

 ```ts
 import * as express from 'express';